 Martin Scorsese's best scenes are also filled with memorable performances.
 There’s Robert De Niro’s Oscar-winning portrayal of boxer Jake La Motta in Raging Bull and Leonardo DiCaprio’s OCD-crazed rendition of Howard Hughes in The Aviator.
 And don’t forget about Scorsese’s ability to pair sound and image.
 His use of “Layla” in Goodfellas and “Jumpin’ Jack Flash” in Mean Streets forever changed the way that movie audiences viewed those songs.

-Watch these clips, and be sure to vote up your favorite scenes in Martin Scorsese's filmography.
+Watch the clips and vote up your favorite scenes in Martin Scorsese's filmography.
 Be warned: many of these clips contain strong language, and this list includes some spoilers.

 The One-Take Copacabana Scene From "Goodfellas"

 It's Henry (Ray Liotta) and Karen's (Lorraine Bracco) first date, and Henry is set to impress.
-As The Crystals sing "Then He Kissed Me," Henry takes his new girl from the street through the back kitchen of the club, weaving around kitchen workers, and then finally onto the floor of the Copa, where a table is brought out especially for the couple.
+As The Crystals sing "Then He Kissed Me," Henry takes his new girl from the street through the back kitchen of the club, weaving through kitchen workers, and out on to the floor of the Copacabana, where a table is brought out especially for the couple.

 What makes this three minute Steadicam shot so impressive is that it is done in one take.
 That means that there are no cuts, not even the invisible kind.
 In his book Martin Scorsese In 10 Scenes, Scorsese calls the Copa shot his greatest scene and says it had to be "choreographed like a ballet."
 If one person missed their mark or slipped up, everything had to be done again.